Feeding the future: How to change food production and diet to sustain the global population

 But if Willett sounds bleak, he’s actually rather bullish on the prospect of implementing sustainable agricultural practices and dietary habits.
 Not that the transition will be easy: “Major changes in the foods we eat, the way we produce foods and the amount of food waste are needed to be able to pass on to our children and grandchildren a viable planet and future,” he said.

-Those changes will be the focus of a panel discussion to be held Friday on the school’s campus in Boston and live-streamed here starting at 12 p.m.
-ET.
+Those changes were the focus of a panel discussion held Friday on the school’s campus in Boston.

-The one-hour event, entitled "Feeding 10 Billion By 2050: Creating a Sustainable and Healthy Food Future," will consider a recent report from the EAT-Lancet Commission prepared by 37 scientists from 16 countries.
-Willett is one of the co-authors of the report.
+The one-hour event, entitled "Feeding 10 Billion By 2050: Creating a Sustainable and Healthy Food Future," considered a recent report from the EAT-Lancet Commission prepared by 37 scientists from 16 countries.
+Willett was one of the co-authors of the report.

-The scientists lay out a series of steps aimed at ensuring a sustainable food supply for 2050 and beyond.
-In addition to transitioning to a mostly plant-based diet and curbing food waste, the report recommends the adoption of environmentally friendly food production techniques, among other strategies.
+The scientists outlined a series of steps aimed at ensuring a sustainable food supply for 2050 and beyond.
+In addition to transitioning to a mostly plant-based diet and curbing food waste, the report recommended the adoption of environmentally friendly food production techniques, among other strategies.

-The panel will be moderated by David Freeman, editorial director of NBC News MACH.
+The panel was moderated by David Freeman, editorial director of NBC News MACH.
 It’s one in a series of panels moderated by Freeman, which have included “Gene Editing: Promises and Challenges” and “Self-Driving Cars: Pros and Cons for the Public Health.”

 Want more stories about the environment?